-If marketing is an effort to bring your product or service offerings in front of your ideal customers such as event planners for example, it follows that you can only hit your targets if you’re promoting to those whom your USP makes sense to.
+If marketing is an effort to bring your product or service offerings in front of your ideal customers such as event planners, for example, it follows that you can only hit your targets if you’re promoting to those to whom your USP makes sense.
 Successful campaign management demands that you clearly define whose attention you’re trying to capture so you can direct your focus on creating content that presents value to them.

 4. Identify the tools needed for your campaign